-On the 24th June 2005 we witnessed a fantastic cloud
+On the 24th June 2005 I witnessed the cloud

 A shelf cloud is a low-level horizontal